 The next battle begins immediately afterwards.

-Garland is also susceptible to Silence and Darkness status effects, so hit him with both of them while Zidane focuses on stealing all three items in Garland’s possession, as they are all very nice items.
+Garland is also susceptible to Silence and Darkness (Blind) status effects, so hit him with both of them while Zidane focuses on stealing all three items in Garland’s possession, as they are all very nice items.
 It will also prevent him from casting spells.

 Garland will cast a spell called Flare which does damage to a single party member and will cast Stop from time to time (hopefully you have the Locomotion Ability equipped to all of your characters to prevent it from taking affect).